-The promise of AI is undeniable.
+The promise of Augmented Intelligence is undeniable.

 At this year’s Google I/O developer conference, Google demoed a very natural-sounding Google Assistant making an appointment over the phone — a feature it calls Google Duplex.
 This wasn’t just auto-filling an online form — this was a phone call between Google’s AI Assistant and a human working at a salon.
 It’s amazing.